andela/Ah-backend-valkyrie/README.md

 }
 ```
 ### Other status codes:
-401 for Unauthorized requests, when a request requires authentication but it isn't provided
+401 for Unauthorized requests, when a request requires authentication but it isn't provided.

 403 for Forbidden requests, when a request may be valid but the user doesn't have permissions to perform the action